inlab-geo/pysurf96/README.md

 ```

 The original readme at the time of the fork being created is given below.
-We keep this version available for a situation where problmes would re-surface with the `f2py` based wrapper available at [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96)
+We keep this version available for a situation where problems would re-surface with the `f2py` based wrapper available at [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96)

 -----